Monitor-Break/Additions/README.md

 Control of time scale but with added priority control.
 Essentially an object can be given priority and only they are allowed to alter the time scale until the priority is given up.

 ### ComponentContainer
 Implementaion of nested classes.
-Essentially allows a bunch of small components to be bundled into one file, to implement inherit on main class like you would with a monobehaviour.
-Then within the nested class make sure all functions (that will be called) are static.
+Essentially allows a bunch of small components to be bundled into one file.
+To implement, inherit on container class like you would with a monobehaviour.

 Currently supports two functions